fromjasonstuff/fromjason-eleventy/content/posts/Any Technology Indistinguishable From Magic is Hiding Something 5.md

 ## The future of the web is consumption

 Web 3.0 probably won’t involve the blockchain or NFTs in any meaningful way.
 We all may or may not one day join the metaverse and wear clunky goggles on our faces for the rest of our lives.
-And it feels increasingly unlikely that our graphic designers, artists, and illustrators will suddenly change their job titles to "prompt artist" anytime soon.
+And it feels increasingly unlikely that our graphic designers, artists, and illustrators will suddenly change their job titles to "prompt artist” anytime soon.

 But none of that really matters.
 We keep waiting for the next iteration of the web, or the internet, but the future is now, baby.
 We’re living it at this very moment.
 It snuck through the backdoor when no one was looking.

 Over a decade or more, while our politicians were busy sub-tweeting fascists for clout, GAMM was buying up all the infrastructure it could carry.
 The old sync-and-share business model wasn’t working for them anymore, so they turned the internet into a network of expensive, gas-guzzling computing power.

 It makes sense.
-The production cost of data storage plummeted by 94% in just ten years.
+The production cost of data storage plummeted by 94% in just ten years[^3].
 You can't sell 50GB plans to college kids who own M2 Macbook Pros with a terabyte of solid-state storage.
 That's not how you build hundred-year empires.

 So what did GAMM do?
 They convinced us that our notetaking apps require an internet connection and forty thousand dollar GPUs located on a server three hundred miles away.
 That's the future they've made for us.